hardik584/flutter-android-ios/README.md

 # flutter-android-ios
 A. Descriptive Questions:
 1. Can we nest the Scaffold widget?
-Why or Why not?
+Why or Why not? <br />
 Answer: We can nest the scaffold widget but we should use one scaffold in one page.
-2. What are the different ways we can create a custom widget ?
+2. What are the different ways we can create a custom widget ? <br />
 Answer: we can create custom widget by so many ways
         1. Stateless widget
         2. Stateful widget
         3. Customer Painter
         4. MethodChannel (Incoming intents)
-3. How can I access platform(iOS or Android) specific code from Flutter?
+3. How can I access platform(iOS or Android) specific code from Flutter? <br />
 Answer: We can access platform specific code via MethodChannel and EventChannel(Streaming)
 4. What is BuildContext?
-What is its importance?
+What is its importance? <br />
 Answer: BuildContext is a locator that is used to track each widget in a tree and locate them and their position in the tree.
         The BuildContext of each widget is passed to their build method.
         Remember that the build method returns the widget tree a widget renders.